-Before doing any of the assignments this week, please fill out this survey on environmental perceptions: PWS180 perceptions pre-survey.
-It is completely anonymous, but you will be asked when you take the reading quiz whether you filled it out.
+Before doing any of the assignments this week, please fill out this survey on environmental perceptions.
+It is completely anonymous, but you will be asked for your name so we can give you credit for filling it out.

 After completing the survey, I am inviting you watch a very reputable and well-regarded source (Naomi Oreskes, one of the top historians of science) and read a much maligned but very valuable source (Wikipedia).
 Here are the links:

-- Reading: Wikipedia article on the scientific method (focus on the first section up to “Scientific inquiry” https://en.wikipedia.org/wiki/Scientific_method
+- Reading: Wikipedia article on the scientific method (focus on the first section up to “Scientific inquiry”)

 Here are some questions to guide your study (you are likely to encounter these types of question on the quiz):

 - What is the difference between deductive and inductive reasoning (and which one did Sherlock Holmes mainly use)?